The Best Protective Soccer Gear To Buy in 2025

 - IC (Indoor shoes): Designed for indoor surfaces and harder outdoor surfaces

-It is also important to choose soccer cleat that fit correctly, have a high quality insoles, and that are made of high quality materials such as leather, which are usually wider cleats and provide a more custom fit.
+It is also important to choose soccer cleat that fit correctly, have a high quality insoles, and that are made of high quality materials such as leather, which are usually wider cleats that provide a more custom fit compared to synthetic cleats.

 Socks